mixophrygian/local-link/README.md

-# Local Link
+# Local Link `v0.1`

 >  A simple local server app that dispenses a pasteboard site available to all with immediate access to the server.

-### Features
+### Current Features
+- Temporary space
+- Stateless
+- Click to chat
+- Simple interface

+### In Progress
-- pasta/paste a link
+- pasta/paste a link and/or markdown
-- organize by categories?
+- stack bubbles (gravity left or down)
-- user handle for paste credit
+- user handle for bubble credit
-- drop file links for webrtc transfer
+- drop file/image links for webrtc transfer